-- (i) The AP take their grievance to the relevant PIU State Focal Point whom will immediately notify and refer the grievance to the Municipal, State and/or National Police. - (ii) The PIU State Focal Point notifies the PIU Project Manager whom notifies the DoTC&I Project Management Unit (PMU) and CIU (Program Manager and Safeguards Team). - (iii) If the grievance includes human trafficking, prostitution and other similar illegal activities of this nature the PIU Project Manager will notify the State and National legal offices (e.g. Department or Justice) and report the incidence. - (iv) Resolution of these grievances will be the responsibility of the legal systems within each state and or national agencies as dictated by state and national law.
-In these cases the Projects grievance mechanism will ensure the above due diligence is enacted and due process is documented with the grievance given a complaint number and recorded.
+- a) The aggrieved party/ies take their grievance to the relevant Municipal, State and/or National Police and notifies the PRIME/SCORE Project Manager. - b) The PRIME/SCORE Project Manager notifies the PIU, the Secretary of DoTC&I and CIU (Program Officer and Safeguard Team). - c) If the grievance includes an alleged crime, with exception of GBV/SEA/SH, the PRIME/SCORE Project Manager will notify the state and national legal offices (e.g., police or Department of Justice) and report the incidence. - d) Resolution of these grievances will be the responsibility of the legal systems within each state and/or national agencies as dictated by state and national law.
+In these cases, the projects grievance mechanism will ensure the above due diligence is enacted and due process is documented with the grievance given a complaint number and recorded.
 Confidentiality associated with all criminal cases must be compliant and follow State and National laws.